davexunit/gnumaku/README.md

 About
 -----
 Gnumaku is (trying to be) a libre bullet hell shooting game.
-It is not currently nowhere close to being a game yet.
+It is currently a young project with very little functionality.

 Tech
 ----